Hendrikjen/pedigree_programme/README.md

 <details>
 <summary>Simulated Annealing </summary>

-#### Adapted Simulated Annealing Algorithm [^1]
+#### Adapted Simulated Annealing Algorithm
+<sub><sup>The following synapsis is an excerpt from the Master's thesis by Hendrikje Westphal, submitted in December 2023 at Leipzig University, Germany</sup></sub>

 Within the programme a simulated annealing algorithm is implemented to fill possibly existing gaps within a given pedigree.
 Therefore, it uses the discrepancy between user-provided realized relatedness values (e.g. obtained from whole genome sequencing) and the calculated pedigree-derived relatedness values as cost function.
 While trying to minimize the cost/discrepancy by simulated annealing, the aim is to find the pedigree solution which explains best the variance, especially in case of missing ancestors which can be accompanied with an underestimation of relatedness values.
 $$F =\Sigma\ |f(x,y) - g(x,y) | \to min$$ (with $f(x,y)$ as the pedigree-based dyadic relatedness and $g(x,y)$ as the dyadic realized relatedness)
 To fit the specific problem, the general simulated annealing algorithm is adapted as explained in the following outline: